JJMLL – PUBLICATION: ETHICS AND MALPRACTICE STATEMENT

-- Reviewers should contribute to editorial decisions by assesing the manuscript on scientific merits, indicating originality, addition to existing literature, accuracy, adequacy of references, possible future citations, clarity and organization of the manuscript.
+- Reviewers should contribute to editorial decisions by assesing the manuscript on scientific merits, indicating originality, addition to existing literatures, accuracy, adequacy of references, possible future citations, clarity and organization of the manuscript.

 - Reviewers should address research and publication ethics issues (i.e., whether they think the research was done and reported ethically, or if they have any suspicions of plagiarism, fabrication, falsification, or redundant publication).

 - Reviewers should declare any conflict of interest, if it existed, at the earliest opportunity to enable the editor-in-chief to decide whether an unbiased review is possible.

 - Reviewers should keep the confidentiality of the material, and inform the Editor-in-chief if they need some help from a colleague in reviewing the manuscript.